 - In the property

 Servername, enter the fully qualified domain name of the Denodo server.
-That is, if if in the Denodo server, in the Kerberos configuration, the field Server principal is
+That is, if in the Denodo server, in the Kerberos configuration, the field Server principal is

 The value of the property